irving-statek/open-pnp-wiki/Getting-Started-with-Eclipse.md

 ### Troubleshooting Java Modules

-A the time of writing this, you likely need to resolve a Java Modules issue like so:
+A the time of writing this, you likely need to resolve a Java Modules issues, reported with error messages of the following type:

+`The package javax.xml.transform.sax is accessible from more than one module: <unnamed>, java.xml    EagleLoader.java ...`

+To resolve this, follow these steps:

 1. Exit Eclipse.
 2. Open the `.settings/org.eclipse.jdt.core.prefs` file inside your `openpnp` git directory.